Sampling (statistics): History

+Elections in Singapore have adopted this practice since the 2015 election, also known as the sample counts, whereas according to the Elections Department (ELD), their country's election commission, sample counts help reduce speculation and misinformation, while helping election officials to check against the election result for that electoral division.
+While the reported sample counts yield a fairly accurate indicative result with a 4% margin of error at a 95% confidence interval, ELD reminded the public that sample counts are separate from official results, and only the returning officer will declare the official results once vote counting is complete.

 Population definition

 Successful statistical practice is based on focused problem definition.
 In sampling, this includes defining the "population" from which our sample is drawn.
 A population can be defined as including all people or items with the characteristics one wishes to understand.
 Because there is very rarely enough time or money to gather information from everyone or everything in a population, the goal becomes finding a representative sample (or subset) of that population.

 Sometimes what defines a population is obvious.
 For example, a manufacturer needs to decide whether a batch of material from production is of high enough quality to be released to the customer or should be scrapped or reworked due to poor quality.
 In this case, the batch is the population.

 Although the population of interest often consists of physical objects, sometimes it is necessary to sample over time, space, or some combination of these dimensions.
 For instance, an investigation of supermarket staffing could examine checkout line length at various times, or a study on endangered penguins might aim to understand their usage of various hunting grounds over time.
 For the time dimension, the focus may be on periods or discrete occasions.

 In other cases, the examined 'population' may be even less tangible.
 For example, Joseph Jagger studied the behaviour of roulette wheels at a casino in Monte Carlo, and used this to identify a biased wheel.
 In this case, the 'population' Jagger wanted to investigate was the overall behaviour of the wheel (i.e. the probability distribution of its results over infinitely many trials), while his 'sample' was formed from observed results from that wheel.
-Similar considerations arise when taking repeated measurements of some physical characteristic such as the electrical conductivity of copper.
+Similar considerations arise when taking repeated measurements of properties of materials such as the electrical conductivity of copper.